MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 The **Projects** tab lists all compatible projects within the current solution, in the **Solution** subtab.

 A project can reference another project that targets a different framework version.
-For example, you could create a project that targets the .NET Framework 4 but that references an assembly that's been built for the .NET Framework 2.
-However, the .NET Framework 2 project can't reference a .NET Framework 4 project.
+For example, you could create a project that targets the .NET 8.0 but that references an assembly that's been built for the .NET 6.0.
+However, the .NET 6.0 project can't reference a .NET Framework 8.0 project.
 For more information, see [Framework targeting overview](visual-studio-multi-targeting-overview.md).

 ## Shared Projects tab